virtuelleakademie/grasp/README.md

 chainlit run app.py -w
 ```

-You can specify a custom exercise or a tutoring mode.
+You can specify a custom exercise, a tutoring mode, or a combination thereof.

 **Exercise**: